 When we at First Choice Law represent someone injured in a Trucking Accident, we find out did the trucking company follow routine maintenance checks on the trucks?
 This includes inspection reports before and after every trip, as well as timely routine vehicle maintenance?
 Did the company load the cargo correctly?
 Did the driver get a thorough background check before being hired?
 Did the driver follow the DOT regulations for hours of operation?
 How is the driver compensated and/or bonused?
 Based on delivery, miles travelled or is there a safety component to compensation?
 In answering these questions, we often learn that driver fatigue is a problem, vehicle inspection never occurred, or the motivation of placing profit before safety is dictated by policies put in place by corporate officers.

 Jason Recksiedler, as Founding Partner of First Choice Law, is certified as an expert in Civil Trial Law by the Florida Bar and is highly experienced in representing those injured by the negligence acts of Trucking Companies and their drivers in trucking accident cases.
 He has obtained results of millions for his clients.
 Call for a Free Consultation and put the expertise of First Choice Law to work for you.

-Among the many different factors that can be involved in a commercial trucking crash.
+There are many different factors that can be involved in a commercial trucking crash.
 Among the most common causes of truck accidents in Florida are:

 - Aggressive driving